Worcestershire sauce: Brazil and Portugal

 In Brazil and Portugal, it is known as molho inglês ('English sauce').

 Costa Rica

-In Costa Rica, a local variation of the sauce is Salsa Lizano, created in 1920 and a staple condiment at homes and restaurants.
+In Costa Rica, a local derivative of the sauce is Salsa Lizano, created in 1920 and a staple condiment in homes and restaurants.
+Unlike traditional preparations, the Costa Rican version has a sweeter flavor and is made from a vegetable base.

 El Salvador

 Worcestershire sauce, known as salsa inglesa ('English sauce') or salsa Perrins ('Perrins sauce'), is very popular in El Salvador.
 Many restaurants provide a bottle on each table, and the per capita annual consumption is 2.5 oz, the highest in the world as of 1996.